marshelx/ResonancePublic/README.md

 # ResonancePublic

-resonance is a luau script designed for the game FTAP\n hi kids
+resonance is a luau script designed for the game FTAP

+hi kids